Cybersecurity-LINKS/embrave/README.md

 - Some files must be excluded manually
 - Exclusive support of TPM2.0

-More details in the documentation LINK.
+More details in the [documentation](https://cybersecurity-links.github.io/embrave/intro) .
 ## Build and install
 Refer to the [INSTALL.md](INSTALL.md) file for instructions about building and installing the applications.